1) Do I need a referral to see Dr Asif?

 8) How will the results of any tests be communicated to me?

 Typically you will hear from the practice about a week later by text message (SMS) about your result.
 If you require further surgery or other treatments, the clinic nurse will call you about a week or so after your biopsy to schedule an appointment for your surgical procedure.
-Usually, these appointments are 30 minutes to an hour depending on the nature of procedure.
+Usually, these appointments are 30 minutes to an hour depending on the nature of the procedure.

 9) How often should I get my moles checked?

 This depends on a range of factors and your risk of skin cancer.
-Typically for most people it is once a year if you are over the age of 50 years.
+Typically for most people, it is once a year if you are over the age of 50 years.
 However, some patients may need more frequent skin checks such as every six months or so.
 More frequent skin checks may be required if your skin has been subject to lots of sun damage or you have a history of melanoma or other skin cancers.

 10) What is mole mapping?

 Some of the well-known programs are called Mole Map, Foto Finder ATBM, Vectra WB360, Heine Cube and DermEngine.
-Keep in mind that a digital analysis of your moles in not a substitute for a thorough examination by the doctor, as photos cannot by themselves diagnose skin cancers.
+Keep in mind that a digital analysis of your moles is not a substitute for a thorough examination by the doctor, as photos cannot by themselves diagnose skin cancers.

-At present, Dr Asif does not offer full body photography.
+At present, Dr Asif does not offer full-body photography.
 However, he does use DermEngine for taking digital images of moles which require monitoring or for diagnostic assistance.

 11) How much does it cost to have a skin check?